-In high demand, mechatronics engineers are uniquely equipped to work as mechanical engineers with electronics, instrumentation and real time software engineering skills.
-With a core mechanical engineering education and a strong background in integrating electronics, sensors and actuators into devices, mechatronics engineers are a valuable asset in a wide field of engineering.
+In high demand, mechatronics engineers are uniquely equipped to work as mechanical engineers with electronics, instrumentation, and real time software engineering skills.
+With a core mechanical engineering education, and a strong background in integrating electronics, sensors, and actuators into devices, mechatronics engineers are a valuable asset within the wide field of engineering.

 What does a Mechatronics Engineer do?

 Mechatronics engineers work in all aspects of the development of products, from design and testing right through to manufacture.

 There is almost no product in the world that is solely electronic, electrical or mechanical in nature.
 With the growing capabilities of electronics, modern mechanical systems are embedded with electronics and controls.
 This means that the lines between each discipline are becoming increasingly blurred, and there is a growing demand for mechatronics engineers whose knowledge is strong across all of these areas.

 Mechatronics engineers create machines that are made up of several parts: the mechanical system, the sensing and actuation, the control systems and the software.
 An industrial robot is an excellent example of a mechatronics system; it includes aspects of electronics, mechanics, and computing to do its day-to-day job.

 From consumer goods, such as microwaves, cars and smart phones, to industrial applications such as CNC machine tools, robots and MRI and X-Ray machines, mechatronics engineers use fundamental principles of electrical, mechanical, software, and control engineering in their design and development in order to generate a simpler, more economical, and reliable way to do things.

 - Develop solutions to industrial problems by using mechanical/electronic/computer technology